The now and next banner has changed little since the previous software version

 Xbox Hard Drive: Generally the most popular form of storage since its fast and easy to set up, but there are some caveats.
 First was the hard disk design changed from the original models to the S model, whilst the drives are the same internally and could open the case and manually swap the drive over.
 This is because the hard disk enclosure was redesigned, on the original models the hard drive was connected either on top or on the side depending on the orientation your 360 console was in, whilst the hard drive for the S model was designed to slot inside the console itself.

-Unfortunately you cannot use your own hard drive since it has to be formatted and partitioned using Microsoft proprietary format, and Microsoft has not officially released a formatting tool.
+You cannot use your own hard drive since it has to be formatted and partitioned using Microsoft proprietary format, and Microsoft has not officially released a formatting tool.
 If you wish to use your own HDD you must softmod the console, or reflash the hard drive itself to make it appear as a Microsoft drive, for which you are limited to 500GB capacity as this was the largest hard disk Microsoft had released for the 360.

 Internal Flash storage: This was available for Arcade models released after 2008 that did not come with a hard drive.
 These models have either 256MB or 512MB of internal storage that was used for the dashboard, which became essentially when the NXE dashboard was released.
 Memory units and hard drives could still be used for these models.
 With the release of the 360 S, the 4GB model came with internal storage that was really a USB drive mounted internally to the console, like the Wi-Fi adaptor.
 This internal storage behaves like the memory unit.
 Some users have been able to modify and replace this internal storage.

 HD-DVD: This addon also came with a built in memory unit, but was designed to be connected to the rear of the console and was intended to store a copy of the HD-DVD movie player.
-Not much is known about this unit so for now I wont discuss it further.

 SATA Hard Disk